Killed in Action on Saturday, 28th April 1917, age 32.

 47 Meeting Street, Wednesbury, Staffs.

 Marriage of Ernest Allen and Nellie Morgan registered September quarter 1912 at West Bromwich.
 Two children were born, Joseph Ernest on 12th December 1913, and Thomas William on 12th November 1917.
 The latter was born 6 months after his father's death.

 Ernest was born in Ocker Hill, but the family moved to Wednesbury between 1891 and 1901.

-After Ernest's death, his outstanding army pay and allowances amounted to £3/13/10d (3 pounds, 13 shilling and 10 pence); this was paid to his widow, Nellie, in October 1917.
+After Ernest's death, his outstanding army pay and allowances amounted to £3/13/10d (3 pounds, 13 shillings and 10 pence); this was paid to his widow, Nellie, in October 1917.
 His War Gratuity was £12/10/0d (12 pounds and 10 shillings), this was also paid to Nellie in November 1919.
 The value of the War Gratuity suggests that Ernest had enlisted in approximately August 1914.

 28/4/17 FARBUS-POINT DU JOUR LINE